meghanlacoste/Entropy/README.md

     public int calcTotalFreq(String array[][]){

         for (int i=0; i < MAX_DATA; i++) {

             if (array[i][1] != "INVALID") {

                 int freq = Integer.parseInt(array[i][1]);
                 totalFreq += freq;

             }
         }

         return totalFreq;
     }

+    //pre-conditions:
+    //      - must have at least one item stored in the array (the total frequency must be valid)
-    // returns the number of unique messages stored in the array public int numMsgs (String array [][]) {
+    // returns the number of unique messages stored in the array by adding
+    //one to the counter until it reaches the point where no more valid words
+    // are stored in the first column of the String array

+    public int numMsgs (String array [][]) {
         if (totalFreq != 0) {

             numMsgs = 0;

             for (int i = 0; i < MAX_DATA; i++) {

                 if (array[i][0] != "INVALID") {

                     numMsgs += 1;

                 }

             }
+        } else {

+            System.out.print("INVALID NUMBER OF MESSAGES");
         }

         return numMsgs;